ProjetsPL/millto.web/collections/_posts/en/underfloor-heating-or-radiators-choose-the-best-option.md

 {% endfig %}

 What about traditional radiators?
 You should include the number of the heaters and the accessories.
 Similar to the underfloor heating, the connection pieces, manifolds and costs of work contribute to the full cost.
 It is difficult to estimate a standard price for one radiator, as they differ.
-With standard solutions, traditional system is approximately **30% cheaper** than underflooor heating.
+With standard solutions, traditional system is approximately **30% cheaper** than underfloor heating.

 ## Maintenance - what is cheaper: underfloor heating or radiators?

 Considering the cost of constructing the system, it might seem that underfloor heating is a more expensive solution than radiators.
-The insitial expenses, however, are not everything.
+The initial expenses, however, are not everything.
 The system works for many years, which makes the utilization costs a very important factor.

 If you consider **maintenance costs** - underfloor heating system wins without any doubt.
 The same temperature level in every room means not only thermal comfort, but also savings - especially at the peak of heating season.
 Comparing the two systems, you can save a lot of many with a water-based underfloor heating.